chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 ![High Level Overview](drawio/overview.png)

-Let's explore the "AWS Fargte"-way to operate a Java web application:
+Target Architecture:
 - Load balancer: Application Load Balancer (with TLS-termination)
-- Web application: Containerized Java (Spring Boot) application running as a AWS Fargate service
+- Web application: containerized Java (Spring Boot-) application running as a AWS Fargate service
 - Database: Amazon RDS for MySQL instance

-## "Firewall"
+## Network Security

 ![Security Groups](drawio/securitygroups.png)

 Requirements
-- End user's web browser can only communicate with the load balancer (HTTPS, port 443)
+- End user web browsers can only communicate with the load balancer (HTTPS, port 443)
-- Only the load balancer can communicate to the web application (HTTP, port 8080)
+- Only the load balancer can communicate with the web application (HTTP, port 8080)
-- Only the web application can communicate to the database (MySQL, port 3306)
+- Only the web application can communicate with the database (MySQL, port 3306)

-Let's setup VPC Security Groups to meet these requirements.
+Properly configured VPC Security Groups meet these requirements.

-First, create a CloudFormation yaml template (some details omitted):
+CloudFormation yaml template (some details omitted):

     ...
     Resources: